 Typically a woman is born with one to two million eggs in her ovaries.
 At puberty, the ovaries store about 400,000 eggs.
 With each menstrual cycle, on average 15 to 20 eggs come to the surface of your ovaries but usually, only one becomes mature and is released for ovulation.
 The other eggs stop growing and are absorbed by the body.

-During an egg donation (or IVF cycle), you inject medication to fully develop the eggs that are naturally available in your follicles during that particular cycle.
+During an egg donation cycle, you inject medication to fully develop the eggs that are naturally available in your follicles during that particular cycle.
 That means that the fertility doctor does not remove any eggs in addition to those that are being produced naturally by your body.
+Understanding the egg donating process can help ease concerns about what happens to your body during donation.

 Can egg donation in Canada cause infertility?

-During the interview process, we explain everything from matching to recovery and are always willing to answer additional questions along the way to support the Egg Donors in our program.
+During the interview process, we explain everything from egg donor matching to recovery and are always willing to answer additional questions along the way to support the Egg Donors in our program.
 Fertility Match has an on-staff nurse available to all Donors during their recovery from their retrieval to ensure there are no complications.
+You can review the egg donor health requirements and the full egg donor process step by step to know exactly what to expect.